rwalk/straw/README.md

 export TWITTER_CONSUMER_SECRET=...

 ```
-To generate reasonably complex queries, the included query maker utility might be helpful
+To generate many reasonably complex queries for the benchmarking studies, the included query maker utility might be helpful
 ```
 ./query_maker.py --help
 ```
-this script takes a sample of tweets and uses NLTK to compute bigram frequencies.
+This script takes a sample of tweets and uses NLTK to compute bigram frequencies.
 The most frequent bigram are then converted into queries that Straw can parse.
 For ease of use, I've included `data/queries.bigrams` in  the repo.
 This is a collection of 100,000 generated bigram queries collected from a sample of 20 million tweets.